echogarden-project/echogarden/docs/Tasklist.md

 * Print available synthesis voices when no voice matches (or suggest near matches)
 * `transcribe` may also accept `http://` and `https://` URLs and pull the remote media file
 * Make enum options case-insensitive if possible
-* Consider adding the input text offset to each segment, sentence and word in the resulting timeline with respect to the original file (even if it is, say, an HTML or captions file)
 * Add phone playback support
 * More fine-grained intermediate progress report for operations
 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`
 * Multiple configuration files in `--config=..` taking precedence by order
-* Support comments in the JSON configuration file
 * Generate JSON configuration file schema
 * Use a file type detector like `file-type` that uses magic numbers to detect the type of a binary file regardless of its extension.
 This would help giving better error messages when the given file type is wrong.